 Before applying to the NRCan NDTCB to write the EDO written examination, you must complete all required prerequisites as set out in the PCP-09 Certified Exposure Device Operator Personnel Certification Guide.
 You can download the guide from the CNSC website.

 If you are ready to apply for your EDO written examination, please go directly to apply for your exposure device operator written examination.

-Please note: The electronic PCP-09 written EDO examination is only available at approved EDO examination centres and other participating examination centres.
+Please note: Email is the primary method of communication that the NRCan NDTCB uses to correspond with EDO applicants and candidates.
+The electronic written EDO examination is only available at approved EDO examination centres and other participating examination centres.

 If your initial attempt to pass the EDO examination doesn’t succeed, you can attempt a re-examination.
 You should ensure there are at least 30 days between examination attempts.
 Candidates who are not successful after three attempts must repeat the vocational training program.